alphagov/router/README.md

 Recommended reading: [How to Write Go Code](https://golang.org/doc/code.html)

-You can use the [GOV.UK Docker environment](https://github.com/alphagov/govuk-docker) to run the application and its tests with all the necessary dependencies.
-Follow [the usage instructions](https://github.com/alphagov/govuk-docker#usage) to get started.

-**Use GOV.UK Docker to run any commands that follow.**

 ### Running the test suite

-You can run all tests by running:
+You can run all tests (some of which need Docker installed) by running:

 ```
 make test
 ```

+You can also run just the unit tests or just the integration tests, using the `unit_tests` and `integration_tests` targets.
+The unit tests don't need Docker.

 The `trie` and `triemux` sub-packages have unit tests and benchmarks written in Go's own testing framework.
 To run them individually: